Aeverette0120/MileStone-MERN-BK/README.md

 # MileStone-MERN-BK

 Welcome to our travel app!
-This is a great place to add your travel stories adn photos!
+This is a great place to add your travel stories and photos!

 ## Getting Started
 Take a look and feel free to add, edit, or delete your own personal travel blogs.
-Make sure to add your image URL!
+Make sure to add your an image URL!
 ## Screenshot of site
 ## Deployment